Neck/Low Back Pain

 The Atlas/C1 Subluxation is one of the most common causes of neck as well as lower back pain.
 Due to the close proximity of the spine and central nervous system, misaligned upper cervical neck vertebrae often result in architectural/mechanical stress to the entire spine and pelvis, applying tension to the brain stem, spinal cord and spinal nerves, and triggering postural muscle imbalance that can lead to pelvic imbalance, as well as pain and dysfunction in the lower back or pelvis, functional short leg syndrome, as well as anywhere in the neuromusculoskeletal system.
 Resulting compensatory muscle spasm further perpetuates these strained spinal patterns, leading to chronic dysfunction, inflammation, pain and impaired bodily function in a cyclical pattern that continues unless the original cause is corrected.
 Pain killing drugs which often have toxic side effects, often merely mask symtoms.
 And while exercise, stretching and massage are often helpful in lessening symptoms, the Atlas Orthogonal upper cervical adjustment focuses on correcting the original cause.

 80% of headaches originate from the neck.
-Usually an increased amount of stress and tension held in the shoulders causes contractions of all of the surrounding neck muscles.
+Injury to the upper cervical spine region, whether recent or chronic in nature and resulting from old injuries, compromise normal function in the brain stem, affecting branches from the cervical or brachial plexuses that travel to the head, and causing associated muscles to become hypertonic or spastic.
+Conversely, an increased amount of stress and tension held in the shoulders causes contractions of all of the surrounding neck muscles that often attach on the skull.
 When these muscles contract, vertebrae can become misaligned causing pressure on spinal nerves, and ultimately pain.
-With a typical cervicogenic (neck origin) headache, a person usually feels pain starting at the base of the skull which radiates into the temples, eyeballs, and forehead.
+With a typical cervicogenic (neck origin) headache, a person usually experiencing pain starting at the base of the skull which radiates into the temples, eyeballs, and forehead.

-There may be several other causes of headaches, so a proper examination is needed to determine the actual cause.
+There may be several other causes of headaches, so a proper history and examination is needed to consider these additional possibilities.

 The intervertebral disc (IVD) is a small cartilage pad that is situated between spinal bones.
 The soft jellylike center (nucleus) is contained by layers of fibrous tissues (annulus fibrosis).
 Each disc serves as spacers, and shock absorbers for the spine.
 When healthy, discs allow normal bending and turning